sahilshityalkar/Sign-Up-Form/README.md

-This time it’s a sign-up form for an imaginary service. this form is besics of the html and css
+This time it’s a sign-up form for an imaginary service. this form is besics of the html and css.
+This project is intended to give you a chance to flex some of the new items you’ve been absorbing over the past few lessons.